 • Maintain an indebtedness level where Consolidated Financial Liabilities to Consolidated Equity does not exceed 1.20 times.
-For these purposes Consolidated Financial Liabilities shall be regarded as Liabilities Receivables accruing interest, namely: (i) other current financial liabilities, plus (ii) other non-current financial liabilities, less (iii) cash and cash equivalent and (iv) other current financial assets, and (v) other non-current financial assets (to the extent they are asset balances of derivative financial instruments, taken to hedge exchange rate or interest rate risks on financial liabilities).
+For these purposes Consolidated Financial Liabilities shall be regarded as Liabilities Receivables accruing interest, namely: (i) other current financial liabilities, plus (ii) other non-current financial liabilities, less (iii) cash and cash equivalent and (iv) other current financial assets, and (v) other non-current financial liabilities).
 Consolidated Equity will be regarded as total equity including non-controlling interest.

-As of June 30, 2019, Indebtedness Level is 0.66 times of Consolidated Equity.
+As of December 31, 2019, Indebtedness Level is 0.54 times of Consolidated Equity.